marticarrasco/tutor-pro-v2/docs/product-overview.md

-# TutorPro Product Overview
+# Derno Product Overview

 ## Product mission
-TutorPro is a tutor-facing operations hub that consolidates scheduling, student management, payment tracking, analytics, and personal account settings into a single web experience.
+Derno is a tutor-facing operations hub that consolidates scheduling, student management, payment tracking, analytics, and personal account settings into a single web experience.
 The application is built with Next.js and client-side React components, styled with the shared UI system in `components/ui`, and persists data in Supabase (PostgreSQL) with row-level security so each tutor only sees their own records.

 ## Core application surfaces